AliSoftware/Dip/README.md

 ### Using tags to associate various factories to one protocol

 * If you give a `tag` in the parameter to `register()`, it will associate that instance or factory with this tag, which can be used later during `resolve` (see below).
-* `resolve(tag)` will try to find an instance (or instance factory) that match both the requested protocol _and_ the tag.
+* `resolve(tag: tag)` will try to find an instance (or instance factory) that match both the requested protocol _and_ the tag.
 If it doesn't find any, it will fallback to an instance (or instance factory) that only match the requested protocol.
 * The tags can be StringLiteralType or IntegerLiteralType.
 That said you can use plain strings or integers as tags.